-This section summarizes previous studies to generate lip motion.
-We group these studies into three categories: unit selection, hidden Markov model (HMM)-based approaches, and deep neural network (DNN)-based approaches.
+This section summarizes previous studies on generating lip motion.
+We group these studies into three categories: canonical shape selection, hidden Markov model (HMM)-based approaches, and deep neural network (DNN)-based approaches.

-2.1 Unit Selection
+2.1 Canonical Shape Selection

-Unit selection methods consists of selecting canonical shapes which are blended.
-The weights depend on the underlying phonetical unit.
+These methods consist of selecting canonical shapes, which are blended for each predefined unit of articulation.
+For example, canonical shapes can be blended with appropriate weights to represent different phonetic units.
 Xu et al. [8] considered several canonical shapes for lips, where the weights for phonemes and bigrams were carefully defined by artists.
+While blending the shapes, the approaches need to model coarticulation between phonemes, which is an important task for realistic lip motion generation.
+Coarticulation is the phenomenon of adjusting the articulation according to the adjacent phonemes, capturing their dependencies.
 Deng et al. [9] modeled coarticulation between phonemes, relying on real recordings of human data.
 They found the weights for the linear combinations of the canonical shapes for diphones and triphones, minimizing the error between the predicted and the original movements.
 Cao et al. [10] developed a framework to generate expressive facial movements.
 Their framework used tuples containing phoneme, emotion, prosody, and lip trajectories.
 During testing, the input was parsed with the phonetic content, and the target or predicted emotion.
-The database was searched with the sequence of tuples derived from the input, while imposing correct coarticulation and smooth constraints.
+The database was searched with the sequence of tuples derived from the input, while imposing correct co-articulation and smooth constraints.
 The selected segments were aligned with the input using time-warping.
 Finally, the motion segments were blended and smoothed to create facial movements.